Iridar/WOTCIridarDynamicDeployment/WOTCIridarDynamicDeployment/ReadMe.txt

 // TODO: Localization
 // TODO: Modpreview
 // TODO: Mod description
-// TODO: comments
-// TODO: Figure out the squad viewer redscreen
-// TODO: debug console commands for removing and adding DD unlocks
-// TODO: Pretty configs

 // TODO: Test everything with redscreens and check logs

-// Polish MCM
-// More Stuff configurable, if there is anything

-// Preload assets on turn start when deploy is available
 // TODO: fix DD Deploy targeting sending camera to hell

 Sitreps:
 Airborne Insertion:  Begin the mission with a single Resistance Militia spotter.
 All XCOM units are deployed via Dynamic Deployment.